pakeke-constructor/BehaviourTree/README.md

 `Nodes`, and `Tasks`.
 Nodes hold Tasks.
 Nodes can also hold other Nodes.
 This is how a tree is made!
 Think of a Task like a glorified function.
-Think of a Node like a Task that has many steps, and keeps state across
+Think of a Node like a Task that has many steps, except it keeps state across calls.